feiccheng/SCTNexus/README.md

 # SCTNexus
-The nexus model in South Central Texas
+The Food-Energy-Water nexus model in South Central Texas. copy rights: Chengcheng Fei and Bruce A. McCarl